samlee64/X86/README.md

 0x00FFFE0C  DDR: Display Data Register, stores the ASCII value of the character to be displayed.

 Outstanding issues:
 Need to test to make sure that it still works after I uploaded it.
+I unloaded and reloaded the additional libraries and need to make sure that the correct libraries were used.

 To do:
 Upload some binaries such as "Hello world."